-Genital warts are the most common sexually transmitted infection (STI) caused by a virus.
+Genital warts are usually spread by sexual contact.
+They are the most common sexually transmitted infection (STI) caused by a virus.
+During pregnancy or delivery the HPV virus can be passed on to the baby from an infected mother.
 This is why all sexually active females should be checked, even if they cannot see any warts.

 NOTE: Special care is needed when treating pregnant females.
 Please tell your doctor if there is any chance you may be pregnant.
 The doctor may want to freeze the warts or remove them surgically.

 If you live in the Columbus area, your partner(s) can be treated at the Columbus Public Health Department at 240 Parsons Avenue, 2 blocks North of Nationwide Children’s Hospital.
 The phone number is (614) 645-7772.

 If you live outside the Columbus area, call your local health department.

 Prevention of Future Infection

 Not having intercourse is the only 100% sure way to prevent genital warts, other sexually transmitted infections (STIs) and HIV (the virus that causes AIDS).

 If you choose to have sex, you can do some things that might help prevent the spread of HPV and other STIs: